 PARTS OF A TECHNOKIDS NOTEBOOK

-To transform a TechnoKids project into a Class Notebook you must complete the following steps:
+To transform a TechnoKids project into a Class Notebook complete the following steps:

 - Verify that you have an Office 365 School Account for yourself and your students.
 Class Notebook is not available to personal or business accounts.